jrawbits/VE-Installer/ReadMe.md

 tell you what they need (just don't list any dependencies, wait for failure, add the ones that are missing, restart build.sh from the top).
-That won't work for the model scripts or VEGUI, which are not currently packages - a simple "grep" through their .R files looking for "library" or "require" statements will turn them up (your text editor has command to comb across directories looking for terms like that, right?).
+That won't work for the model scripts or VEGUI, which are not currently packages - a simple "grep" through their .R files looking for "library" or "require" statements will reveal them (your text editor has command to comb across files and directories looking for terms like that, right?).

+If you want to remove a package from a build, you should explicitly delete the build target (e.g. built package, local repository, installer) and rerun the corresponding build script.
+It is always a good idea to re-run `state-dependencies.R` before you do anything else so you are sure to pick up any changes to the build configuration files.

 ## Running the build process